matloff/polyanNA/README.md

 Again, all of our methods, both those currently in the package and those under development (see below), are **nonimputational**.

-## Treating NA as a factor level
+## Extended Factor Method (EFM): treating NA as a factor level

-Our first method is an extension of the Indicator Variable Method (IVM), to be used on numerical variables, say Age.
+Our first method is an extension of the Indicator Variable Method.
+IVM is intended for use on numerical variables, say Age.
 It can be described as follows.

 *IVM method*